Developer Guide

 The overall structure and role of these class are the same as internal interfaces.

-MPI communication kernels are defined in BaseAdvecMPIInters
+MPI communication kernels are defined in BaseAdvecMPIInters.

 Vertex

-object generates kernel looping over vertex.
+The vertex object generates kernel looping over vertex.
 The class hierarchy can be depicted as follows:

-: kernel to find extreme values at vertex
+BaseVertex: view to refer array inelementsBaseAdvecVertex: kernel to find extreme values at vertex

 Plugins

-modules handle the post-processing after each iteration or a fixed number of iterations.
+The plugin modules handle the post-processing after each iteration or a fixed number of iterations.
 The class hierarchy can be depicted as follows:

-: compute integrated and averaged properties over boundary surface.
+StatsPlugin: collect statistics (time step or residual)WriterPlugin: write output fileForcePlugin: compute aerodynamic force coefficientsSurfIntPlugin: compute integrated and averaged properties over boundary surface.

 Backends

-is implemented for serial and parallel computation using CPU.
+The pybaram.backends module accelerates the pure Python loop and manages the execution of kernels.
+Currently, only the CPUBackend is implemented for serial and parallel computation using CPU.
 This module provides two main features; generating kernels and handling data types for executions.

-Compile Kernel
+Kernel Compilation

-module.
+In the integrators and the solvers modules, pure Python functions are defined.
+These functions are compiled as kernels using loop generators in the pybaram.backends.cpu.loops module.
 The Numba JIT compiler is then called, and the pure Python functions are compiled to construct serial or parallel loops.

 Data Types for Execution

-Currently, four data types are defined in the pybaram.backends.types
+Currently, four data types are defined in the pybaram.backends.types.

 - class pybaram.backends.types.ArrayBank(mat, idx)[source]